 Situated at an elevation of 3000ft, Samsing is a nice cool shady place, ideal for nature lovers.
 The journey to Samsing is a memorable one, as you slowly ride uphill through the most picturesque Dooars tea garden on the rolling hill slopes.

 Suntalekhola is where many tourists stay overnight.
-The place is about four kilometers further up the road from Samsing.
+The place is about four kilometres further up the road from Samsing.
 The road ends here close to a small stream named Suntale Khola (`Suntaley` = Orange and `Khola` = Stream).
 There are WBFDC cottages and a bicameral bungalow.
 You have to walk over a small hanging bridge to reach the WBFDC forest resort here.

 Next to Suntalekhola is the small picturesque village of Faribasti.
 The village has about 50 households and is very well maintained.
 Flower gardens are common in almost all households.
 Some of the households have started homestays for tourists with active support from HUMRO TOURS.
 You can walk through the village and its paddy land.

 Another attractive tourist spot is the `Rocky island nature resort` on the banks of river Murti.
 This is about 2 km from Samsing.
 The view of the river and surrounding forests are excellent from Rocky Island but tourist amenities are basic.
 Accommodation is arranged in small Tents for overnight visitors.
-The owners of this small resort are nature lovers and have so far resisted any attempt to commercialize this unique place. naturebeyond is in regular touch with them and actively support their endeavor.
+The owners of this small resort are nature lovers and have so far resisted any attempt to commercialize this unique place.
+HUMRO TOURS is in regular touch with them and actively supports their endeavour.

 It is one of the most beautiful rivers of Dooars.
 The small river flows down from Neora Valley National Park and passes through Samsing and eventually meets Jaldhaka river near Gorumara National Park.
 The river is small enough to cross on foot during most of the year except the Monsoon months.
 At Samsing you can approach River Murti either at Rocky Island or near the old forest Bungalow.